Media Communications

 OLA hosts professional development events each year in-person and virtually.
 OLA strives to ensure a positive experience for our members and attendees as part of their professional development.

 OLA events are industry events, unless otherwise noted.
-If media wish to cover certain parts of any one of the events, they can request a media pass.
-An accreditation policy is in place.
+If media wishes to cover certain parts of any one of the events, they can request a media pass.

 Not all events or sessions are open to the media.
-Some events may be open to the media, but a question period will not be available to the media.
+Some events may be open, while the question period may not be available to the media.
 The OLA reserves the right to approve or deny media passes for any reason, and to limit the number of media passes issued.
+In all cases, the Media Accreditation Policy will be adhered to.

 Media Accreditation Policy:

-Those requesting a media pass must be working media, currently employed by or freelancing for a publication, news organization, or media outlet, or those working in student journalism media.
+Those requesting a media pass must be working with media, currently employed by or freelancing for a publication, news organization, or media outlet, or those working in student journalism media.
+Content Creators will be considered on a case-by-case basis based on relevance to the topics of the event.
 Verification of status may be requested from OLA.

 Media Pass: